Box-Tools/BoxKit/README.rst

    (25, 1, 4, 4)

-The example dataset here 25 blocks that arranged using a space-filling morton order,
+The example dataset here contains 25 blocks that are arranged using a space-filling morton order as below,

 |morton|